jlevy/lft/README.md

   happy.
 I'll call it *feature complexity* and it really is the complexity of human desires.
 It is not well defined and subjective but under your control.

-  *Engineers should exercise careful judgement about when to explore feature complexity.*
+  Engineers should *exercise careful judgement about when to explore feature complexity*.

 - **Accidental complexity:** As you build something, it invariably becomes more and more complex.
 Most large, popular software is so complex few normal people can even hold all